In Search of Peace

-Ramtin Forutani

 Plot

 Dr. Behrouz Amini is a Ph.D. scientist and research scientist in Iran.
 He has an exemplary family and succeeded in his career, and after 20 years of continuous effort, he has been able to produce a cancer-free drug that is not alike in the direction of national production and knowledge.
 After the production of medicine, the medical community sets up a celebration for Behrouz Amini, and his name and his company will be recited throughout the world of medical medicine, but one incident will put Dr. Amini's equations in disrepute and put his jealousy at risk.